 How to Set Up Custom Domain Mapping

-If you choose to use a domain provider, you can activate your purchased domain in 3 easy steps.
+After purchasing, you can activate your domain in 3 easy steps.
 For the purpose of this lesson, let’s assume that you purchased the domain example.com

 Step 1 - Choose Your Subdomain